This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 Peptide (C)DSSNPIES(S)QNFYKD, corresponding to amino acid residues 199-213 of rat KCNMA1 (Accession Q62976).
 1st extracellular loop.

 Western blot analysis of rat (lanes 1 and 3) and mouse brain membranes (lanes 2 and 4):1,2.
 Anti-KCNMA1 (KCa1.1) (extracellular) Antibody (#APC-151), (1:200).

 3,4.
 Anti-KCNMA1 (KCa1.1) (extracellular) Antibody, preincubated with the control peptide antigen.

-Indirect flow cytometry analysis of live intact THP-1 (human acute monocytic leukemia cells) cell line:___ Cells + goat-anti-rabbit-Cy5.
+Cell surface detection of KCa1.1 in live intact THP-1 (human acute monocytic leukemia cells) cell line:___ Cells + goat-anti-rabbit-Cy5.

 ___ Cells + Anti-KCNMA1 (KCa1.1) (extracellular) Antibody (#APC-151), (1:20) + goat-anti-rabbit-Cy5.The control antigen is not suitable for this application.